microsoft/TypeScript-Handbook/pages/release notes/TypeScript 3.8.md

 We've already received many questions on which type of privates you should use as a TypeScript user: most commonly, "should I use the `private` keyword, or ECMAScript's hash/pound (`#`) private fields?"
 It depends!

-When it comes to properties, TypeScript's `private` modifiers are fully erased - that means that at runtime, it acts entirely like a normal property, and there's no way to tell that it was declared with a `private modifier.
+When it comes to properties, TypeScript's `private` modifiers are fully erased - that means that at runtime, it acts entirely like a normal property and there's no way to tell that it was declared with a `private modifier.
-When using the `private` keyword, privacy is only enforced at compile-time/design-time, and for JavaScript consumers, it's entirely intent-based.
+When using the `private` keyword, privacy is only enforced at compile-time/design-time, and for JavaScript consumers it's entirely intent-based.

 ```ts
 class C {